Melbourne Stars (WBBL)

-The Melbourne Stars are an Australian women's Twenty20 cricket team based in St Kilda, Victoria.
-(Note: Administrative and training base) They are one of two teams from Melbourne to compete in the Women's Big Bash League, the other being the Melbourne Renegades.
+The Melbourne Stars are an Australian women's Twenty20 cricket team based in Melbourne, Victoria.
+They are one of two teams from Melbourne to compete in the Women's Big Bash League, the other being the Melbourne Renegades.
 To date, the Stars' best performance occurred in WBBL|06 when they ended the regular season as minor premiers before ultimately finishing as runners-up.

+On 2 June 2026, it was reported that the brands of the Stars and the Melbourne Renegades would be merged into a new franchise, utilising the Stars' existing WBBL license.
+Nick Cummins, the CEO of Cricket Victoria (CV), has described the new team as "just a merger of brands and staff" and "not a merger of the teams".
+Two weeks later, it was confirmed that both the Stars and the Renegades would compete in the upcoming 2026–27 season under their existing names.

 History

 Formation

 One of eight founding WBBL teams, the Melbourne Stars are aligned with the men's team of the same name.
 At the official WBBL launch on 10 July 2015, Meg Lanning was unveiled as the Stars' first-ever player signing.
 Lanning would also become the team's inaugural captain, while David Hemp was appointed as the inaugural coach.

 The Stars played their first match on 5 December against the Brisbane Heat at the Junction Oval, winning by 20 runs.